Enroll in Credit Repair & Financial Coaching TODAY

 - If you're no longer using a credit card on a regular basis, make small purchases from time to time and then pay the account in full

-- Paying them off early may save you interest
+- Paying them off early may save you interest and work in your favor, provided that there isn't a prepayment penalty that offsets the amount saved

-5) STOP APPLYING FOR NEW ACCOUNTS DURING CREDIT REPAIR
+8) STOP APPLYING FOR NEW ACCOUNTS DURING CREDIT REPAIR

 - The accounts that are included in your Credit Audit & Analysis Report are the "baseline" for comparison purposes